Special Care Unit (SCU)

 We're Watching You...

 The Special Care Unit provides safe, comprehensive, specialized, high quality care for the critically ill patient.
-Those admitted to Special Care Unit require treatment for shock states, trauma, unstable angina, stroke, heart attack, respiratory failure, life support, recovery from major surgery, and pediatric conditions such as respiratory distress and dehydration.
+Those admitted to Special Care Unit require treatment for shock states, unstable angina, stroke, heart attack, respiratory failure, life support, recovery from major surgery, and pediatric conditions such as respiratory distress and dehydration.
 Staff is certified in BLS, PALS and ACLS and trained in electrocardioversion, temporary pacing, and use of nitrates, thrombolytic therapies, oximetry monitoring and cardiac arrest response.
 SCU provides high standards of care with the utmost regard to patient safety and comfort.
 Individualized plans of care are provided with respect of patient safety, privacy and confidentiality.

 To meet each patient’s needs, we follow a multi-disciplinary approach that involves physicians, nurses, dieticians, pharmacists, and physical, occupational and respiratory therapist and social services.
 Our team is dedicated to providing expert healthcare and to treating patients with the compassion and respect they deserve.